 ONE OF THE FAMOUS TRADEMARKS IN AUTOMOTIVE HISTORY

 Mopar is short for Motor Parts.
 The acronym dates as far back as the 1930s, when it was trademarked and used to advertise a line of antifreeze products manufactured by the Chrysler Motor Parts Corporation in 1937.
-And thus, a clever nickname was born: Mopar was soon used interchangeably with the longer Chrysler Motor Parts Corporation name in branding and advertising.
+Thus, a clever nickname was born.
+Mopar was soon used interchangeably with the longer Chrysler Motor Parts Corporation name in branding and advertising.
+Since then, the term has been broadly used between car enthusiasts as an unambiguous reference to vehicles produced by former parent company Chrysler Corporation/Chrysler Group (now known as Stellantis) and has thus become an inclusive word for any Chrysler-built vehicle.

-Way back in 1928, Chrysler purchased Dodge with the intention of obtaining a larger plant to support Plymouth production .1 At that time, Chrysler was the fourth-largest automobile maker in America.
-After the takeover, Chrysler prepared to meet customer demand as a dedicated parts supplier.
-In 1929, the official Chrysler Motor Parts Corporation was established for this purpose – what a mouthful!
+Way back in 1928, Chrysler purchased Dodge with the intention of obtaining a larger plant to support Plymouth production.
+At that time, Chrysler was the fourth-largest automobile maker in America.
+After the takeover, Chrysler prepared to meet customer and auto body shop demand as a dedicated parts supplier.
+In 1929, the official Chrysler Motor Parts Corporation was established for this purpose.

 THE SLANG TERM MOPAR WAS USED IN